Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 we try to implement a simple producer which is a coroutine function that that loops and sends a message into a buffered channel.
 We have another coroutine function which continuously reads from the buffered channel until it is closed.
-Both coroutines are scheduled to run on the event-loop to run using asyncio.gather_
+Both coroutines are scheduled to run on the event-loop using asyncio.gather_

 **It’s clear how pychanasync makes this pattern easy to implement,  allowing coroutines to remain decoupled in their execution while still communicating seamlessly in a clean and concise way.**